BOROUGH OF NEW PROVIDENCE

 Any Community Service Bureau Investigator required to appear in Court,

 before a Grand Jury, called into work early or held beyond his regular shift shall be compensated at the rate of time and one-half (1½) his regular hourly rate of pay.
 Said compensation shall be at the discretion of the officer to be paid in either compensatory time or money.
-In either instance, the officer shall follow the procedures established by department policy for documenting the accrual of this time.
+In either instance, the officer shall follow the procedures established by department policy.

 H. Due to the number of hours worked on the 4 - 4 work schedule, each patrol officer shall receive an additional one hundred and forty four (144) hours of compensatory time off per year.
 This shall be called schedule adjustment compensatory time and shall be administered in the same manner as all other compensatory time off.
 Said time shall be accrued at the rate of twelve (12) hours per month, commencing in January and running through December of each year.
 Each employee working the 4 - 4 schedule shall receive the twelve (12) hours per month on the first day of each respective month.